 You’ll also receive real-world patient visit examples, along with updated and easy-to-follow coding tactics and guidelines on how to accurately identify and code your new patient visits every time.

-Here are just a few of the strategies you’ll receive during this upcoming, 60-minute online training to help you correctly classify new vs established patients and earn more of the reimbursement you are entitled to:
+Here are just a few of the strategies you’ll receive during this 60-minute online training to help you correctly classify new vs established patients and earn more of the reimbursement you are entitled to:

 - Prevent upcoding tax ID penalties for same-practice multi-specialty provider